 Thursday classes are held at the Sebastopol Community Cultural Center, Youth Annex Hall, Morris Street, and Wednesday Treble Choir rehearses at a private studio in central Sebastopol.
 Students may join at the start of the season in September (and space permitting in January for Preparatory Choir only).
 Auditioned-level choirs are a full-season commitment.

 ABOUT THE BIJA CHILDREN'S CHOIR CLASSES

 Classes meet weekly, leveled by age and ability:

 The Bija Preparatory Choir is open to ages 7-12 without an audition (and to mature 6yr olds as permitted by director), and introduces children to basic choral concepts of solfege singing, music theory through movement, multicultural repertoire, simple rhythmic dances, and developing a beautiful unison sound.
 Preparatory Choir students perform at choir-wide events for the community.

-The Bija Treble Choir is an a cappella-style singing group run privately by Maria Bija for older girls and women by audition or invitation, performing advanced-intermediate classic choral and world music arrangements for community benefit events and special projects, particularly promoting adolescent girls' education worldwide.
+The Bija Treble Choir is a multi-generational female vocal ensemble run privately by Maria Bija open to teen girls and women by audition or invitation, performing advanced-intermediate classic choral and world music arrangements for community benefit events and special projects, particularly promoting adolescent girls' education worldwide.

 Please email email@example.com for questions about choir placement.